NATIONAL MUSEUM OF NATURAL HISTORY

 While pawpaws have been used by people in North America for millennia, Talavera Júdez was surprised to find that the average American today knows little about this tree.
 “I was amazed to find out that this tropical-flavored fruit can be grown right in a garden in the Eastern United States,” she said.

 According to Philip Evich, a horticulturist at the Smithsonian Gardens, pawpaws face a few hurdles to achieving widespread admiration from fruit fans.
 Pawpaws are quick to rot, difficult to ship and will not ripen if picked too early.
-While they have yet to become staples of the produce aisle, pawpaws can often be found at local farmer markets and this time of year.
+While they have yet to become staples of the produce aisle, pawpaws can often be found at local farmer markets around this time of year.

 They can also be found on the National Mall.
 The museum’s urban bird garden, which Evich helps manage, is home to a living pawpaw tree.
 Several other pawpaw trees reside in the gardens surrounding the National Museum of the American Indian.